 The main reason for choosing the balloon payment option is to lower your monthly repayments, which can provide a range of benefits for the borrower;

-Increased loan size: with lower repayments, the balloon payment option may mean you can increase the loan size to afford a car or item that was previously just out of reach.
+Increased loan size: with lower repayments, the payment option may mean you can increase the loan size to afford a car or item that was previously just out of reach.

 Cash flow management: helps with ongoing cash flow management, particularly with businesses that need finance to help increase their profit margins in the long term or employees who are paid partially in irregular bonuses.

 More time to sell: if you’re upgrading to a newer car, you can wait for a decent price before selling your current vehicle, knowing that when you do, you will have access to the money to cover the balloon amount.